-Research shows that drivers could have frequently purchased fuel at a lower price 54 percent of the time, according to electronic payment solutions company, Comdata.
-Further research shows that the average spread of fuel prices within three ajoining zip codes can be as much as 28 cents per gallon.
+Research shows that drivers could have frequently purchased fuel at a lower price 54% of the time, according to electronic payment solutions company, Comdata.
+Further research shows that the average spread of fuel prices within three adjoining zip codes can be as much as 28 cents per gallon.
 So, how can drivers be encouraged to make smarter fuel decisions?

 “FleetAdvance demonstrates our commitment to payment innovation in the fleet industry, providing additional value to what is already the most trusted fuel transaction,” said Randy Morgan, executive vice president for Comdata.

 - A driver swipes a Comdata Card at the pump.
 The exact location of the swipe is identified and compared to other fuel locations within a preset geography.

 - Once the retail price and the fleet’s unique net price are determined, the swipe is scored.

 - If the score is lower than a set threshold, an immediate alert is sent via text message or e-mail.
 Scores are also stored for additional, future analysis.